RazoomGD/geode-recent-objects/about.md

 # Recent Objects

-Mod adds a tab with recently used objects to the editor.

 While building something in editor, you often use specific objects repeatedly.
 Quick access to these objects reduces the time spent searching through extensive menus, making the level creation process faster and more efficient.

-## How it looks

 ![screenshot](razoom.recent_objects/screenshot-1.png)